a-partovii/GitHub-utils_bot/README.md

 Todo:

-1. Add web session for connections
+1. Add session for connections

 2. Add a few lightweight, random requests between the main requests to break up consecutive repeated requests and potentially reduce the risk of being flagged or banned.